wetransform/offline-resources/README.md

 The goal is to use this as a base for using these resources for offline use in different applications, e.g. hale studio, deegree, etc.

+The resources can be accessed as follows:

+- Maven artifacts are published to Artifactory
+- An update site including only the latest versions is published to S3 and available [here](http://build-artifacts.wetransform.to/p2/offline-resources/current)

 Resource JARs
 -------------